• Skip to primary navigation

 Ingredients for gluten free banana pancakes on a white table.

-• Gluten Free 1-to-1 Flour - I use Bob's Red Mill 1-to-1 Flour Blend in all of my recipes.
+• Gluten-Free Flour Blend - I use Bob's Red Mill 1-to-1 gluten free flour in all of my pancake recipes.
 You can use the flour blend of your choice just make sure it has xanthan gum.
+I haven't tested this recipe with any other brands of flour, so your results may vary.

 • Oil - I have tried this recipe with olive oil, vegetable oil, melted coconut oil and melted butter.
 Any of the these will work great.